pcubillos/bibmanager/docs/getstarted.rst

 * :ref:`ads` tools help to makes querries into ADS, add entries from ADS, and cross-check the ``bibmanager`` database against ADS, to update arXiv-to-peer reviewed entries.

+* :ref:`pdf` tools help to maintain a database of the PDF files associated to the BibTex entries: Fetch from ADS, set manually, and open in a PDF viewer.

 Once installed (see below), take a look at the ``bibmanager`` main menu, executing from the command-line: